sphinx-doc/sphinx/doc/usage/extensions/autodoc.rst

       Added as an experimental feature.
 This will be integrated into autodoc core in the future.

+.. confval:: autodoc_use_type_comments
+   :type: :code-py:`bool`
+   :default: :code-py:`True`

+   Attempt to read ``# type: ...`` comments from source code to supplement missing type annotations, if True.

+   This can be disabled if your source code does not use type comments, for example if it exclusively uses type annotations or does not use type hints of any kind.

+   .. versionadded:: 8.2

+      Added the option to disable the use of type comments in via the new :confval:`!autodoc_use_type_comments` option,
+      which defaults to :code-py:`True` for backwards compatibility.
+      The default will change to :code-py:`False` in Sphinx 10.

+      .. xref RemovedInSphinx10Warning

 .. confval:: autodoc_warningiserror
    :type: :code-py:`bool`
    :default: :code-py:`True`